How WEIRD is Usable Privacy and Security Research? (Extended Version): Our Detailed Screening and Coding Rules

 \subsection{Coding of Research Topics}

 To classify research topics of UPS papers, we referred to the classification of the research topics in Distler et al.'s work~\cite{TOCHI2021_Distler}.
-In Distler et al.'s work, the classification of technology (e.g., authentication) and the classification focusing on user perception and behavior (e.g., privacy and security perception) were listed together as research topics without distinction.
-The latter classification can be applied to any UPS research.
-For example, a paper analyzing users' security perception of authentication technology could be classified in either category.
-To disambiguate the classification, we classify the topics focusing only on technology.
+In that work, the classification of technology (e.g., ``Authentication'') and the classification focusing on user perception and behavior (e.g., ``Security perceptions, attitudes, and behaviors'') were listed together.
+The latter classification can be applied to any UPS papers, e.g., a paper analyzing users' security perception of authentication technology could be classified in either category.
+To disambiguate the classification, we classified research topics only by technology.